atilaromero/cwm_py/README.md

 cwm_py
 ======

 CWM (Closed World Machine) extension.
-Adds support to "python://" URIs, as a hack to call python functions as if they were built-ins.
+Adds support to "python://" URIs, as a way to call arbitrary python functions as if they were built-ins.

 When a URI like <python://mymodule#myfunction> is found in a rule, it imports the module and uses the function as a built-in.